kyorri/2023/smart-home/readme.md

-# Description
-> Overhauled the application with new devices;
-> Added some state-machines for deciding logic using enum classes;
-> Added error handling using exceptions;
-> Outlined some future changes for the application

 # HW8
 * Added client / server functions for the application.
 To use the app: [executable] [server/client] (port)
 * Used std::stringstream for passing messages around the application to send a stream of bytes between the client and the server instance;